 More Photo Pros.
 More Photo Ops.
-The Most Extraordinary Way to Explore The Falklands, South Georgia, and Antarctica.
+The Most Extraordinary Way to Explore the Falklands, South Georgia and Antarctica.

 We’ve timed our expedition for the end of the Antarctic spring and the very beginning of summer, one of the best times for photography in the region.
-In the subantarctic islands, this is courtship time for seabirds; vast numbers of them are gathering.
+In the subantarctic islands, this is courtship time for seabirds; vast numbers are gathering.
 King, macaroni, gentoo, and chinstrap penguins are mating and beginning to tend eggs, and the previous year’s king penguin chicks are shedding their down.
 Wandering albatross chicks—nearly grown by now—are beginning to test their wings.
 Elephant seals are consolidating their harems as females arrive en masse to the beaches, and a few fur seals may also be spotted.
-On the peninsula, snowfall is still likely during late spring, adding drama to icy landscapes and wildlife tableaus, and the whales are starting to arrive at their summer feeding grounds in the region’s nutrient-rich waters.
-Expect rapidly changing spring weather, but also dramatic skies and unparalleled light conditions.
-Fewer visitors this time of year means greater opportunity to explore.
+On the peninsula, snowfall is still likely during late spring, adding drama to icy landscapes and wildlife tableaus, and whales are starting to arrive at their summer feeding grounds in the region’s nutrient-rich waters.
+Expect rapidly changing spring weather but also dramatic skies and unparalleled light conditions.
+Fewer visitors this time of year means greater opportunities to explore.